sukurocking/til/googlecloud/cloud-composer-monitoring-logging.md

 ### Sample question
-Q. Cloud Data Fusion is the ideal solution when you need -[] to reuse spark pipelines
+Q. Cloud Data Fusion is the ideal solution when you need
+- [ ] to reuse spark pipelines
--[] a datawarehousing solution
+- [ ] a datawarehousing solution
--[x] to build visual pipelines
+- [x] to build visual pipelines
--[] low-latency and high throughput processing of streaming data
+- [ ] low-latency and high throughput processing of streaming data